jluqueba/GIB2019/README.md

 New project Sales appears, creating a new endpoint and managing commands sended by ClientUI

 ## Demo03.
 Events Processing
-Two more projects: Billing and Shipping, both managing events from Sales projects.
+Billig and Shipping subscribes to events from Sales.
+Additionally Shipping subscribes to events sended by Billing.

 ## Demo04.
 Trobleshotting
 bla bla bla